 We are conditioned to talk to kids in a way they don’t listen.
 The tradition of having our feelings denied or being told it’s foolish to feel that way is ingrained in us.
 We were not reared to be in touch with ourselves and our emotions.
 But we have to fix that.
 We have to learn how to have clear open communication channels with everyone around us, including our kids.

 Adele Faber and Elaine Mazlish address the parenting issues rooted in communication in one of the most important parenting books.
-How to Talk So Kids Will Listen & Listen So Kids Will Talk could be considered a discipline book.
+How to Talk So Kids Will Listen and Listen So Kids Will Talk could be considered a discipline book.
 However, it’s heavy on the timeless and not-too-preachy examples of how to create strong relationships with children of all ages.
 What’s pleasing is the authors see children as equals.
 It’s not just letting your child do whatever they want, but understanding your relationship dynamics and how there has to be mutual respect.

 - Helping children deal with their feelings: How a child feels affects how they behave.
 If you deny a child’s feelings, it teaches them not to know or trust those feelings.
 Listen attentively, and acknowledge the feeling.
 Set firm limits and still maintain goodwill.
 That way, they won’t see you as part of the problem they’re acting out over.